Recognize Improvement Opportunities

 In Lean activities that bring no actual value are seen as waste, and as a leader, you need to distinguish between necessary and unnecessary waste.
 Identifying and reducing activities that are not directly related to producing a quality product, will bring about improvements.

-It’s quite possible that you think that Kanban is all about improving speed and throughput, and that it will do anything to achieve this, but you would be wrong.
-The next two models draw from work of W. Edwards Deming, a management consultant and American engineer in the 1950s.
+You may think that Kanban is all about improving speed and throughput and that it will do anything to achieve this, but you would be wrong.
+The next two models draw from the work of W. Edwards Deming, a management consultant and American engineer in the 1950s.
 Deming was so successful that he was flown to Japan where local industries incorporated a lot of his thinking into their practices.

 Example In a production company, typically delivering 2 big items and 4 small items a week, the floor manager should set the WIP limit in a way that forbids starting work on a 3rd big product until both the 2 large and 4 small items are finished.
-Reason being, were the team to keep working on large items before delivering the small ones, and an order for the small ones came, production of the 3rd big item would have to stop mid-way, which causes a new set of problems of its own, like blocked production line, half-done processes that may not have been allowed to pause for technological reasons and so on.
+The reason being: was the team to keep working on large items before delivering the small ones, and an order for the small ones came, production of the 3rd big item would have to stop mid-way, which causes a new set of problems of its own, like a blocked production line, half-done processes that may not have been allowed to pause for technological reasons and so on.
 Variation decreases productivity and impacts process predictability, both of which are hurting your business.